dustinpfister/blog_posts/_posts/threejs-materials.md

 ## 7 - The Material loader, and other loader related concerns

 Creating a material by calling one of the constructor functions as a way to obtained a material is one thing.
 However when it comes to starting to work on real projects I will want to have a way to pack a lot of the data that has to do with one or more materials into some kind of external file format.
-With that said baked into the core of threejs itself is the MatreialLoader.
+With that said baked into the core of threejs itself is the [Material Loader](/2023/07/27/threejs-materials-loader/) which is one option for doing this sort of thing.

 However there are also a lot of other options for loading not just a material but other objects that compose one or more whole objects, even a whole scene.
 There is then a lot to say about how to go about loading materials, as well as everything else that one would want to load into a project by way of some external data as well.
-So in this section I will be writing a thing or two about loaders and materials.
+So in this section I will be writing a thing or two about loaders and what the options are for at least materials, but maybe also a few that help with more than just that.

 ### 7.1 - Parse a JSON string of a material using THREE.MaterialLoader